karimfatkhul/AIS-Connector-Libraray/docs/source/implementation.rst

 4. Find BLE Devices

-To find BLE devices, you use the :code:`startLeScan()` method.
-This method takes a :code:`BluetoothAdapter.LeScanCallback` as a parameter.
+To find BLE devices, you use the :code:`startScan()` method.
+This method takes a :code:`BluetoothAdapter.BtleScanCallback` as a parameter.
 You must implement this callback, because that is how scan results are returned.
 Because scanning is battery-intensive, you should observe the following guidelines:

 - As soon as you find the desired device, stop scanning.
 - Never scan on a loop, and set a time limit on your scan.
 A device that was previously available may have moved out of range, and continuing to scan drains the battery.